fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 Of these, the latter [sequelize](https://sequelize.org/master/) is the library through which we use Postgres.
 Sequelize is a so-called [Object relational mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) (ORM) library that allows you to store JavaScript objects in a relational database without using the SQL language itself, similar to Mongoose that we used with MongoDB.

-Let''s test that we can connect successfully.
+Let's test that we can connect successfully.
 Create the file <i>index.js</i> and add the following content:

 ```js
 require('dotenv').config()